craigmichaelmartin/pure-orm/README.md

 PureORM

 - `pure-orm` is more than just the preference against the query builder portion of Stateful ORMs
 - `pure-orm` is the preference against stateful, db-connected objects: `pure-orm` resolves result rows to _pure_ business objects.
-This purity in business objects fosters a clean layer of the business layer from the data access layer, as well as perforcing the very best in performance (eg, the [N+1 problem](https://docs.sqlalchemy.org/en/13/glossary.html#term-n-plus-one-problem) can't exist with pure objects).
+This purity in business objects fosters a clean layer of the business layer from the data access layer, as well as ensuring the very best in performance (eg, the [N+1 problem](https://docs.sqlalchemy.org/en/13/glossary.html#term-n-plus-one-problem) can't exist with pure objects).

 ---